tjhickey724/compiler_design/code/MiniC/PA2/README.md

 ## Step 4.
 Test your code
 Write some MiniJava programs in your test folder and use them to see if the parser is working correctly.
-There are a few there for testing C programs, but  you need to add some for testing Java programs
+There are a few there for testing C programs, but  you need to add some for testing Java programs.
+The file "mjPP.java" is a MiniJava program with many of the features of MiniJava that is reasonably will styled.
+The file "mjPPa.java" is essentially the same program but with all linebreaks and extra spaces removed.
+Your program should accept both of them even though they look so different.

 ## Step 5.
 Submit your PA2.jj
 Use the Mastery Learning App to upload your PA2.jj with a comment containing linkes to 60 second movies as requested in class.